EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.parallactic2ha

 Convert parallactic angle and declinatio to hour angle Package: celestial.coo Description: Convert parallactic angle, declination and latitude to hour angle.
-Note that there are two solutions, and the
+Note that there are two solutions, and the function will return both.